uccser/cs-unplugged/docs/source/author/topics.rst

 The Markdown file containing the content of the curriculum integration:

-- **Is in:** the curriculum integration directrory, e.g. curriculum integrations in Binary Numbers will be in ``topics/content/en/binary-numbers/curriculum-integrations/``.
+- **Is in:** the curriculum integration directrory, e.g. curriculum integrations in Binary will be in ``topics/content/en/binary/curriculum-integrations/``.
 - **Is called:** ``<integration-key>.md`` where ``<integration-key>`` is the key (:ref:`what-is-a-key`) of the curriculum integration, e.g. ``whose-cake-is-it.md``.
 - **Contains:** An H1 heading (i.e. has a single ``#`` prefix) and the content